akovalyo/42sv_Hercules/README.md

 tentially give a brief understanding on how web API are made.

 The goal is to write a script in any language that will use 42’s API to find where people are located in the zones.

+***

+### 03 Erymanthian Boar :boar:

+The goal of this project is to schedule a one time task at a precise date and time.

+This project aims to give you a small approach on timed command and their execution.